alexandru/scala-best-practices/4-concurrency-parallelism.md

-## 3. Concurrency, Parallelism and Performance
+## 4. Concurrency and Parallelism

 <img src="https://raw.githubusercontent.com/monifu/scala-best-practices/master/assets/scala-logo-256.png"  align="right" width="128" height="128" />

-### 3.1.
+### 4.1.
 SHOULD avoid concurrency like the plague it is

 Avoid having to deal with concurrency as much as possible.
 People good at concurrency avoid it like the plague it is.